-While some other premium credit cards are all about the perks, one of things that makes the Chase Sapphire Reserve® Card so well rounded is that it’s also a fantastic card for everyday spend.
+While some other premium credit cards are all about the perks, one of the things that make the Chase Sapphire Reserve® Card so well rounded is that it’s also a fantastic card for everyday spending.
 Specifically, the card has two valuable bonus categories, as it offers triple points on dining and travel.

-For that you get triple points on dining and travel, a Priority Pass membership, fantastic travel and car rental coverage, no foreign transaction fees, the ability to redeem points for 1.5 cents each, a Global Entry fee credit, and more.
+For that relatively low cost, you’re getting triple points on dining and travel, a Priority Pass membership, fantastic travel and car rental coverage, no foreign transaction fees, the ability to redeem points for 1.5 cents each, a Global Entry fee credit, and more.

-Even if you don’t value most of those perks, the triple points on dining and travel are valuable for anyone who values the ability to earn Ultimate Rewards points, given the redemption options that having this card unlocks.
+Even if you don’t value most of those perks, the triple points on dining and travel are valuable for anyone who wants to earn Ultimate Rewards points, given the redemption options that having this card unlocks.

 That’s a solid return, and keep in mind there’s no skill required for those redemptions.
 You can book all kinds of travel experiences through the Ultimate Rewards website at that rate.

 Is this industry-leading, though?
 It definitely used to be, though in the meantime there have been some other great categories introduced:

 - When it comes to dining, the Citi Prestige Card offers 5x points and the American Express® Gold Card offers 4x points, though arguably neither of those cards is as well-rounded

 - When it comes to travel, the Citi Prestige Card offers 5x points on airfare, though that’s limited to airfare (and not travel on the whole), and the card also won’t offer nearly as good travel protection as of September

 So everyone has to decide for themselves how much those perks are worth.